thampiman/Android-Projects/README.md

 *TODO:*

-- Implement the [Leitner](http://en.wikipedia.org/wiki/Leitner_system) system to improve how the cards are displayed.
-Cards have to be reviewed at increasing interval.
+- Implement the [Leitner](http://en.wikipedia.org/wiki/Leitner_system) system to improve how the cards are displayed

 Remotainment
 =====
 This is an open source remote controller application for the VLC media player.
-It consists of a server application that runs on your computer and interfaces with VLC and an Android application that interfaces with the server app.
+It consists of a server application that interfaces with VLC on your computer, and an Android application that interfaces with the server app.

 ### Remotainment Server
+This Java application runs on your computer

 ### Remotainment Android App (*Work in Progress*)